bromite/bromite/README.md

 No, and this is unlikely to change.
 The Play Store would not allow total freedom on the adblocking choice, amongst other limitations.

 ## Is Bromite on F-Droid?
-No and there are no plans to support it; but feel free to submit it yourself.
+It is not on the official F-Droid repository and there are no (more) plans to submit it.

+You can use F-Droid client to install and receive updates via [the official Bromite F-Droid repository](https://www.bromite.org/fdroid).

 ## Does Bromite support WebRTC?
 No, it is not built-in.